 This has led to increased economic activity and tourism, especially from China.

-Interestingly, the government has significantly increased its forecast of future tourist arrivals, from 20 million to 40 million in 2020, and from 30 million to 60 million by 2030.
+As mentioned, the government has significantly increased its forecast of future tourist arrivals, from 20 million to 40 million in 2020, and from 30 million to 60 million by 2030.

 Licenses when operating a hotel